 For safety reasons this extends to the use of vapes (e-cigarettes), candles and incense, which are not to be used in any room of the College, and if found will be confiscated by Housekeeping.
-Please note that in the case of a fire alarm being triggered by the smoke detectors due to a student's negligence or failure to abide by the College policies, they may be liable for the Fire Brigade call out fee of \$1800.
+Please note that in the case of a fire alarm being triggered by the smoke detectors due to a student's negligence or failure to abide by the College policies, they may be charged the call-out fee set by Fire and Rescue NSW).